kmegoryc/supercube/src/pages/index.md

     title: ""
     section_id: request
     content: >-
       Interested in Supercube?
-We like the enthusiasm!
 Let us know by filling out this form.
-We are not yet filling orders, but by sending us your information, we will make you a priority as soon as units become available.
+We are currently rolling out our pilot program to area hospitals and are accepting preorders.

       Have questions?
-You can email us instead at [contact@supercubeuv.com](mailto:contact@supercubeuv.com).
+Shoot us an email at [contact@supercubeuv.com](mailto:contact@supercubeuv.com).
 template: landing
 ---